apache/pekko/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 for Scala an implicit materializer is provided if there is an implicit `ActorSystem` available.
 This avoids leaking materializers and simplifies most stream use cases somewhat.

-The `ActorMaterializer` factories has been deprecated and replaced with a few corresponding factories in `akka.stream.Materializer`.
+The `ActorMaterializer` factories has been deprecated and replaced with a few corresponding factories in `org.apache.pekko.stream.Materializer`.
 New factories with per-materializer settings has not been provided but should instead be done globally through config or per stream, see below for more details.